openjdk/jdk/src/jdk.incubator.vector/linux/native/libsleef/README.md

 `https://github.com/shibatch/sleef.git`, and copy all files, except the `docs` and `.github` directories, into `src/jdk.incubator.vector/linux/native/libsleef/upstream`.

+The libsleef source code do not follow the JDK whitespace rules as enforced by jcheck.
+You will need to remove trailing whitespaces, and expand tabs to 8 spaces in the imported source code.

 Update the note above with information about what version you import.